cwallacebailey/Project3_battleships_template/README.md

 ### Intro Sequence
 ---
-In order to create a story line to add intrigue to the game I employed ASCII artwork along with the slow type effect noted above to help the user feel engaged with the app.
+To create a story line to add intrigue to the game, I employed ASCII artwork along with the slow type effect noted above to help the user feel engaged with the app.
 This sequence is accessed if the user selects the "Ready to play" option from the welcome screen by typing 'P'

 ![Ship Animation](readme_images/intro_sequence.gif)

 The user is given the option to return to the main menu from this point.
-The user can use upper or lowercase letters to coninue or to return to the main menu (this could be to double check the rules before playing)
+The user can use upper or lowercase letters to continue or to return to the main menu (this could be to double-check the rules before playing)

 ![Continue](readme_images/continue.png)